Details about the open position, eligibility list and application process to test are posted at www. ...

-Every day seven people die from American home fires, and another 13,000 are injured each year.
-These statistics, while important, are only a small piece of America’s complex home fire problem.
+Every day seven people die from residential fires in the US, and another 13,000 are injured each year.
+These statistics, while important, are only a small piece of America’s complex residential fire problem.

 There are ripple effects to fire that the statistics don’t explain and the nightly news rarely covers.
 Once a home’s flames have been extinguished and TV reporters have turned their gaze elsewhere, there are real people left in a fire’s wake.
 Who are these people?
 What is their new normal, now that their lives have been forever transitioned by tragedy?
 We are about to give you a powerful look at the lingering effects of fire in America.